Sanjay-Swain/Contact-Book/README.md

 > which usually comes preinstalled in normal python.

 ##### For normal users
->  A current version of Windows
+>  A current version of Windows for running the executable file.
+It also
+>  should work on so-called ancient computers.

 ### Installing
 You can simply download the code and run it on console.
 Or download the